 This survey is completely voluntary; you don't need to take the survey if you don't want to.
 The lawyer who helped you will not be told whether you have completed the survey, will not get a copy of your responses and will not be identified from your responses.
 How you complete the survey and whether you complete it have no impact on the legal services you have received or those you may receive in the future.

 If you are a participating lawyer and have finished a limited legal services file, click here or the link below to access your survey.
 It should take you no more than five minutes to complete.
 A link to the longer retrospective survey will be sent to you by email.

 This survey is voluntary as well.
 Neither you nor your clients will be identified from your responses, and your responses will not be associated with each other.

 Questions About the Project

-If you have any questions, comments or concerns about the Limited Legal Services Project, please contact John-Paul Boyd, of the Canadian Research Institute for Law and the Family.
+If you have any questions, comments or concerns about the Limited Legal Services Project, the surveys or how we are safeguarding and reporting on the data we collect, please contact John-Paul Boyd, of the Canadian Research Institute for Law and the Family.